Be Calmer and Happier with TAPS: A Mindfulness Exercise for BOTH Teachers and Students

 After using TAPS in the U.S. public school system, I started using it while teaching English Language Learners in an international school in Athens, Greece.
 Classroom teachers became interested when they saw their students so quiet and focused in my ESL classroom, and then even the principal asked me to model it at a school-wide assembly.
 Then, when I was training teachers in Panama, I modeled TAPS in workshops and individual classrooms.
 Why?
 Teachers are better teachers and students are better learners when their minds are calm and present.
 This also relates to all humans in a broader sense.
 Jon Kabat-Zinn, researcher and author of Mindfulness since the 1970s, said, “You can’t stop the waves but you can learn to surf.”
 I am a better decision-maker, communicator, and productive worker when my mind is calm and present.
 When I find myself suffering from monkey mind and analysis paralysis that hampers my productivity, I turn to meditation.

 Meditation allows me to be present.
-This has come in handy when I want to get over something irritating.
+This has come in handy when I want to bring awareness and relief to strong emotions.

 What if teachers could teach and students could learn with calm, focused mindsets, even when circumstances are difficult?

 In order to diminish my overwhelm as both a teacher and student, I choose a Mindfulness strategy.
 I view Mindfulness (and meditation in general) as a way to be proactive instead of reactive.
 Group Mindfulness activities can be as simple as listening to different bell tones and having participants raise a hand at the moment they hear the tone stop.
 My Mindful Minutes blog post includes several exercises and short, two-minute guided videos for children–and anyone who could use more calm and empowerment!